Why learn drysuit?

 What is the cost?

 Firstly, you need to be a member of the club.
 This costs £6 + Students’ Union Sports Federation Fee (£24) and On-campus Warwick Sport Club Pass (£82).
 These fees are set by our Students Union but must only be paid once per academic year and allow you to join any sports club.
+If you are qualified with any agency other than BSAC, you will also have to pay for a years membership in order to be insured to dive/train with us.
+For students this is £39.

 The cost of the training is £85.
-This covers entry to Stoney for yourself + your instructor, full kit hire and the cost of the qualification pack itself.
+This covers entry to Stoney for yourself + your instructor, full kit hire, and the cost of the qualification pack itself.